ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/index.md

 ---
 layout: default
 ---
-# My Hexapod ROS Dev Journal
+# My Hexapod ROS 2 Dev Journal

-Welcome to page for my ROS 2 Hexapod project!
+Welcome to my page for the ROS 2 Hexapod project!

 ## About me:
 My name is Orlando Gordillo.
 I was born in the small town Laredo, Texas.
 I have a B.S. in Computer Science from the University of Texas at El Paso.
 I have 10 years industry experience doing Robotics Operations and Software Development.

-I've always been curious to learn about ROS and I've now, at the ripe age of 36 😂 have started my journey.
+I've always been curious to learn about ROS and I've now officially started my journey.
-My goals are to contribute to the fast growing world of humanoid robotics and their intergration into our everyday lives.
+My personal goal is to contribute to the fast growing world of humanoid robotics and their intergration into our everyday lives.
+I know this robot is not exactly humanioid or humanoid-ish, but this Hexapod is a start and I hope the lessons here translate to the more advanced robotics projects I hope to undertake.

-## ROS2 implementation of Freenove Big Hexapod Project:

-Here, I'll post updates, videos, and technical deep dives as I work on the robot.

 ---

-## Progress and Journal Entries
+## Follow My Progress through Journal Posts

+In my posts I'll include updates, videos, and technical deep dives as I work on the robot.

 <ul>
   {% for post in site.posts %}
     <li>
         <a href="{{ post.url | relative_url }}">{{ post.title }}</a> - <span class="post-date">{{ post.date | date: "%B %d, %Y" }}</span>
     </li>
   {% endfor %}
 </ul>